scmguireal/Predictive-Customer-Analysis/README.md

 ![](./images/brand_choice_seg.png)

 #### The majority of this store's customers come from the Fewer-Opportunities segment which makes a purchase 20% of the time they are in the store and almost exclusively buy Brand 2.
-* Hypothesis: Lowering price on Brand 2 or providing promotions will increase sales and purchase frequency for this segment.

 # B) Calculating Probabilities